DiarTor/DiTube/README.md

 The bot will process your request and provide you with a downloadable link to the video.
 Dependencies 📦

+Bot Commands 🤖

+    /lang: Use this command to change the bot's language preferences.
+    /help: Get a guide on how to use the bot.
+    /donate: See the donation links for supporting the development of MiTube.
+    /start: Start a new session.

+Please remember to add these commands in BotFather for better usability.

+Notes 📝

+  - MiTube is designed for educational and personal use only.
+Please respect copyright and intellectual property rights when using this bot.

+   - While MiTube strives to provide high-quality video downloads, the availability of video quality options may vary depending on YouTube's policies and the video itself.

+   - MiTube is an open-source project developed by the community.
+Feel free to contribute to its development or report any issues you encounter.

+   - To see administrator commands, please write /adminhelp.

+   - Note: Please change the donation links located in the lang/persian and lang/english files to update the donation information as needed.

 MiTube relies on the following Python libraries:

 - python-telegram-bot : Python wrapper for the Telegram Bot API.